Gottfried Aust: Personal life

 Aust was married three times, firstly to Anna Felicitas Grosch Heckedorn in 1765.
 They had one son, John Gottfried.
 Anna died in 1778, and Aust remarried, to Christine Dixon, the following year.
 She died of smallpox shortly after their marriage.
-Aust returned to Bethlehem, Province of Pennsylvania, to marry Maria Hirt.
+Aust returned to Bethlehem to marry Maria Hirt.
 The couple returned to the Province of North Carolina.
 They had one child, in 1782, but it was stillborn.

 Future Salem master mason Johann Gottlob Krause was orphaned by the age of two, and he was adopted Aust and Felicitas Grosch.
 Krause ran away from home in 1773, but returned to become Aust's apprentice the following year.
 Their conflict continued, however, and the town moved Krause to the Single Brothers' House.

 Historians have described Aust as "grouchy, ill tempered, crusty, of a choleric nature, irascible, opinionated, and independent".

 Death

 Aust died in 1788, aged 66, while in Lititz, Province of Pennsylvania.
 Ill with cancer on his face, he travelled to the town for treatment.
 He was interred in a Moravian cemetery there.
 He was succeeded as Old Salem's master potter by his protege, Rudolph Christ.
 Aust's original shop sign, and a 21-inch pottery plate from 1773, are on display in Old Salem.